 The pieces delve into means of portraying a non-binary position in painting, finding grounds to visually explore gender outside of gender through abstraction.
 Painting is caught up in this push and pull between femininity and masculinity, and what these mean iconically.
 Identifying as non-binary, I find myself stuck in this whirlwind of tropes, questioning where a painter like me fits amongst the history of painting.
 As such, my work attempts to be a mediator within this divide.

-Balshaw is also Co-Director of Short Supply, an artist-led curatorial collective established for the purpose of generating creative opportunities and facilitating and curating collaborative events specifically for artists in the North West.
-Exhibitions include MADE IT 2019 at Paradise Works, Saoirse Lewis: Methods of Observing at CASS ART Manchester and Queer Contemporaries supported by Superbia and Manchester Pride at AIR Gallery, Altrincham.
+Balshaw is also Director of Short Supply, an artist-led organisation established for the purpose of generating creative opportunities, and facilitating and curating collaborative events specifically for artists in the North West.